FFMT/nanotech_mod/README.md

 * Fix the death lag
 * Better render for fountain?
 * 3 machines, nano assembler, furnace to use decrease dust, very hot furnace for silicon
-* camouflage armor: when weared, you become a block
+* Synthesizer ?
-* camouflage bloc piston doors
+* Rewrite lister jukebox

 When all is done, Nanotech mod for 1.7.2 will be released.